Born To Sing

 In 2018 Colin released his first new studio album in 10 years - Smooth Operator, which went on to be the most successful of his career.
 Supporters of Colin, known as The Scougettes (he dislikes the word ‘fans’), have described this album as the comeback album!

-In 2019 Colin toured with his band in The Great Crooners show and released Colin Scougall Sings The Great Crooners album - his third release with Cody Records.
+In 2019 Colin started touring with his band in The Great Crooners show and released Colin Scougall Sings The Great Crooners album - his third release with Cody Records.